pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~__ NO__ Contemplate whether a camera that zooms out would be better (but problematic for being non-infinite)~~
 - ~~__THIS WORKS WELL__ Try a version where Zeno can scroll off the left side indefinitely (maybe add one of those little "< ZENO" markers)~~

+- Add ability for flag to move left and scroll Zeno back toward his goal (dots go other way)
 - Work on feel (quite a lot)

 ### Danaids